s4ke/notify/README.md

 Note: This text is from the blog post about [Emmanuel Bernard's version](https://emmanuelbernard.com/blog/2015/03/26/being-notified-when-commands-end "Emmanuel Bernard: Get notified when terminal commands end") of this script.
 This version adds additional Windows support.

+Emmanuel's version can also be found on [GitHub](https://github.com/emmanuelbernard/command-line-nuts/blob/master/scripts/notify)

 ![xkcd Compiling](https://imgs.xkcd.com/comics/compiling.png)

 Usage